The Tracker Wasn't New. The Placement Was.

 Observation

-Australian Red Cross Lifeblood had a blood supply tracker on their website.
-It was live.
-It updated daily.
-It showed current supply levels by blood type and by state, broken down into simple fill-level indicators that told you at a glance whether a given type was critical, low, or good.
-It was accurate, specific, and genuinely urgent.
-But.
-Almost no one knew it existed.
+Australian Red Cross Lifeblood maintained a live blood supply tracker on its website.
+Updated daily, it showed current supply levels by blood type and state using simple indicators that signaled whether supply was critical, low, or stable.
+The information was accurate, timely, and consequential.
+But it lived on a website.

 According to Clemenger BBDO, the campaign produced 15,000 blood donation registrations, a 355% increase over baseline, up to 28,848 lives saved, and a 22% increase in awareness.